The Italian Indirect Object Pronouns Explained

 - The pronouns are attached at the end of the verb in its infinitive, gerund, and imperative form.

-English vs Italian: main differences
+English vs. Italian pronouns: main differences

 Most of the time, however, this is not the case, and there’s a parallel between English and Italian.